waldowred5/GeoSense/README.md

 - Allow users to select a particular time period (year / month) for the observations they wish to see (would aid in reducing the number of observations fetched)
 - Optimise data fetching by only selecting required fields in query to reduce API data egress and load times
 - Add Google Maps API for location display ([3d Maps](https://developers.google.com/maps/documentation/javascript/3d-maps-getting-started?hl=en))
+- Find a way for chart styles to react to theme changes like all other components (current implementation is flaky and convoluted)

 ### API Structure:
 A visual representation of the relationships between the main entities in the BGS API: